eyob721/alx-low_level_programming/0x08-recursion/README.md

 -   3-factorial.c
     -   returns the factorial of a given number, using recursion.
 -   4-pow_recursion.c
     -   returns the value of a given number raised to some power, using recursion.
-Similar to the function pow.
+Similar to the function <i>pow</i>.
 -   5-sqrt_recursion.c
     -   returns the natural square root of a given number, using recursion.
-Similar to the function sqrt.
+Similar to the function <i>sqrt</i>.
 -   6-is_prime_number.c
     -   checks if a number is prime or not by returning 1 if a number is prime, 0 otherwise.